elugens/elugens/README.md

 ### Hi there 👋
-🔭 I’m currently working on a new website built with the docusaurus documentation library and th React.js.
+🔭 I’m currently working on a new website built with the docusaurus documentation library and React.js.
 You can visit the deployment at <https://www.hellojavascript.info>

 I am seeking a full-time position as a Frontend Engineer/Developer, or a job related to Computer Science.
 You can reach me on LinkedIn at <https://www.linkedin.com/in/elugens/>.
 <!--